-Another main practical difference is the concept of disclosure, which simply does not exist under German CPR.
+Another main practical difference is the concept of discovery, which also simply does not exist under German CPR.
+So you can forget about witness depositions.
 It is the rare exception that a party is obligated to actively disclose information to the opponent.
 Many German lawsuits, which would have merit, are lost because the claimant was unable to prove their case due to lack of documents.
-The burden of proof issue is thus of much higher importance in a German court of law.
+The burden of proof issue is thus dealt with very differently in a German court of law.
 Know the Rules.
 Adapt Your Litigation Strategy.

-These were just two examples.
+These were just a few examples.
 The full list of differences is much longer.
 Thus, if you or your client are faced with a civil lawsuit in Germany, you better be prepared for an entirely different set of rules as well as litigation strategy.
 This short guide explains the basics of German CPR.
 Learn how to prepare for and how to win German lawsuits.
+Much more information on German litigation is available on our blog www.GermanCivilProcedure.com

+German Litigators for American Clients

+Bernhard Schmeilzl, Esq.

-Much more information on German litigation is available on our blog www.GermanCivilProcedure.com German Litigators for British Clients Bernhard Schmeilzl Rechtsanwalt (German Lawyer) & Master of Laws (Leicester) Founding Partner Head of Litigation
+Rechtsanwalt (German Lawyer) & Master of Laws (Leicester) Founding Partner Head of Litigation